conqryash007/WHATSAPP_TAGGINATOR/README.md

 chrome://extensions/
 ```
   4. Toggle the `Developer mode` on the top right corner
-  5. Click on `Load unpacked` and select the cloned file
+  5. Click on `Load unpacked` and select the cloned file <br>

+  [follow similar steps for other browsers]
 <hr>

 ### 🐱‍💻HAPPY HACKING🐱‍💻